trolologuy/update-notifier/README.md

 - `CHAT_ID` Please update this ID accordingly (more details below).
 If you need help getting the `BOT_TOKEN` and `CHAT_ID` variables, please follow the *steps 1 and *2* in this [gist](https://gist.github.com/trolologuy/c290ac3edc46fe6bc2b69ccc497cd4bc)

-### Usage
-`python3 update-notifier.py -i installed.json`
+## Deployment

+You can also deploy the project through docker or vagrant.

 ### Docker
 1. Install Docker
-2. Run either `docker-compose up` or`docker build -f deploy/Dockerfile .` if you want to use the Dockerfile directly.
+2. Run either `docker-compose up` or `docker build -t update-notifier -f deploy/Dockerfile .` and `docker run -d --name notify update-notifier` if you want to use the Dockerfile directly.

+__Important Note__: Since the content of the repo is copied into the container, everytime you modify one of the files you will have to rebuild the image and start a container using that freshly built image.

 ### Vagrant
 1. Install Vagrant